rozek/node-red-flow-alpaca/README.md

 # node-red-flow-alpaca #

-Node-RED Flow (and web page example) for the Alpaca AI model
+Node-RED Flow (and web page example) for the Alpaca AI model, trained with GPT-3

 This repository contains a function node for [Node-RED](https://nodered.org/) which can be used to run the [Stanford Alpaca model](https://github.com/tatsu-lab/stanford_alpaca) (a fine-tuned variant of the [LLaMA model](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/)) using [llama.cpp](https://github.com/ggerganov/llama.cpp) within a Node-RED flow. **Inference is done on the CPU** (without requiring any special hardware) and still completes within a few seconds on a reasonably powerful computer.